SeanQuinn781/LogViz/README.md

 - Frontend: React for UI, d3 for generating svg maps

-- There is a separate repo for running LogViz in seperate flask containers: https://www.github.com/seanquinn781/LogViz-Docker
+- There is a separate repo for running LogViz in seperate flask containers, one for the uploading service and one for the map generation service: https://www.github.com/seanquinn781/LogViz-Docker

 ![](logviz.gif)